FeatureBaseDB/featurebase/docs/getting-started.md

 ## Getting Started

 Pilosa supports an HTTP interface which uses JSON by default.
 Any HTTP tool can be used to interact with the Pilosa server.
 The examples in this documentation will use curl which is available by default on many UNIX-like systems including Linux and MacOS.
-However, the best way to interface with the Pilosa server is through one of our three client libraries.
+However, the best way to interface with the Pilosa server is through one of our three official client libraries.
 Pilosa currently supports [Go](https://github.com/pilosa/go-pilosa), [Java](https://github.com/pilosa/java-pilosa), and [Python](https://github.com/pilosa/python-pilosa).

 <div class="note">
     <p>Note that Pilosa server requires a high limit for open files.
 Check the documentation of your system to see how to increase it in case you hit that limit.
 See <a href="/docs/administration/#open-file-limits">Open File Limits</a> for more details.</p>